cqfn/astranaut/src/main/documents/api.md

 There is a class with a basic implementation of `Node` called `DraftNode`, which you can use if it is not possible to implement `Node`.

-To convert the tree you have to create a `txt` file with transformation rules and apply them to an initial tree using `TreeProcessor`.
+To convert the tree you have to create a `txt` file or compose a string with transformation rules and apply them to an initial tree using `TreeProcessor`.

-The `TreeProcessor` has two methods:
+The `TreeProcessor` has the following methods:

-1. `void loadRules(String filename)` - to load transformation rules from a file.
+1. `boolean loadRules(String filename)` - to load transformation rules from a file.
+2. `boolean loadRulesFromString(String code)` - to load transformation rules from a given string.
-2. `Node transform(Node tree)` - to transform an input tree using loaded rules.
+3. `Node transform(Node tree)` - to transform an input tree using loaded rules.
+4. `int countRules()` - to get an amount of loaded rules.
+5. `int calculateVariants(int index, Node tree)` - to get an amount of possible tree transformations that may be done by applying a specified rule.
+6. `Node partialTransform(int index, int variant, Node tree)` - to apply a chosen variant of transformation to an input tree using a specified rule.

 **Example:**

+#### Transformation

 You can create a simple tree: